 Statement of Strategy

 The Dental Health Foundation Ireland has, since its establishment, been at the forefront of oral health promotion in Ireland.
 Its Strategic Plan sets out ambitious, but achievable goals and a practical integrated programme of work for effective oral health promotion.
 In pursuing these goals, the Foundation will continue to work closely with State bodies, the oral healthcare profession, consumer groups, the oral healthcare industry, the community and education sectors.

 Structure of the Dental Health Foundation

 The Dental Health Foundation (DHF) emerged from within organised dentistry in 1977 to form an independent Trust and is governed by a Board of Trustees.
-We are part funded by the Health Service Executive (HSE) and also by the Department of Health.
+We are part funded by the Health Service Executive (HSE).

 The Foundation has four strategic objectives as outlined in its Strategy.

 - Support to the Department of Health